cal-brown/CSC-570-01-Project/README.md

 # Baba Is Smart

-> Course: Cal Poly CSC 570-01 \
-> Professor: Rodrigo Canaan \
-> Term: Spring 2022

 A model zoo of level-solving agents:

 - A\*
 - IDA\*
 - IDAQ\*
 - Soft Actor Critic
-- I2A

-We also provide utilites for convering between the Keke Competition and the `baba-is-auto` formats.
+We also provide utilities for converting between the Keke Competition and the `baba-is-auto` formats.

 ## Getting started